Sakalt/Momonga.ai/README.md

 ![rinna-icon](./rinna.png)

-This repository provides a medium-sized Japanese GPT-2 model trained on [Japanese CC-100](http://data.statmt.org/cc-100/ja.txt.xz).
+This repository provides a medium-sized Japanese GPT-2 model.
 The model is provided by [rinna](https://corp.rinna.co.jp/).

-# Use the model
+# How to use the model

 *NOTE:* Use `T5Tokenizer` to initiate the tokenizer.